Skip to main content

 CDAX Index components | values (DE0008469602)

-The CDAX (abbreviation for Composite DAX) was introduced on September 17, 1993 at Deutsche Börse AG as an additional index to the well-known German share index (DAX).
-While the DAX comprises a small but significant number of stocks with only 30 standard stocks, the CDAX includes all German stocks listed on the Frankfurt Stock Exchange in the General Standard and Prime Standard.
-Foreign stocks from Qiagen or Airbus, for example, are not included in the CDAX.
-It is calculated by Deutsche Börse as a performance index and as a price index.
-December 30, 1987 was chosen as the starting point for the calculation and a value of 100 points was set.
-There are historical share prices, so that the price index can be looked back up to 1970.
+The CDAX (short for Composite DAX) was introduced on September 17, 1993 by the Deutsche Börse AG as an additional index to the well-known German stock index (DAX).
+While the DAX includes only 30 standard values, a small but significant number of shares, the CDAX includes all German stocks listed in the General Standard and Prime Standard at the Frankfurt Stock Exchange.
+Foreign stocks such as Qiagen or Airbus are not included in the CDAX.
+It is calculated by the Deutsche Börse as a performance index and as a price index.
+The calculation is based on a starting point of December 30, 1987 and a value of 100 points.
+There are historical stock prices, so the price index can be traced back to 1970.

 NameIsinWknDatePriceCurrencyP/EDiv. %Subindustry